YardRat0117/foxbox/README.md

 [English](./README.md) | [中文](./README_zh.md)

+>  Note that this project is under going refactor, with breaking modifications to original architecture.

 ## What is Foxbox

 Foxbox is a Go-based, lightweight CLI tool for running development tools inside containers.